Warning! Your browser is extremely outdated and not web standards compliant.

 • Pregnancy and Nursing: Hormones associated with pregnancy and nursing can temporarily or permanently change vision.
 For this reason, we ask patients who are pregnant or nursing to wait at least three months after giving birth or post-nursing before coming in for a LASIK consultation.

 • Health: It’s important that you have a healthy eye before considering LASIK.
 Your LASIK doctor will need to know about conditions such as dry eye disease, glaucoma or retina disease.
 Serious eye infections or injuries should be cleared up and healed before being evaluated.
-Autoimmune disorders such as rheumatoid arthritis or Lupus or diabetes, HIV, a history of herpes infecting in the eye, or excessive corneal scarring may disqualify you from having LASIK.
+Autoimmune disorders such as rheumatoid arthritis or Lupus or diabetes, HIV, a history of herpes infecting in the eye, or excessive corneal scarring may disqualify you from being a LASIK candidate.
 Be sure to let your surgeon know if you suffer from any eye or general health problems.

 Learn what it takes to be a LASIK candidate from the experts at Wolfe Eye Clinic!